HamdiMohamedElKhames/StudentGradeTracker/README.md

 Student Grade Tracker

-A simple Java Swing application to track student names and grades.
-Supports:
+A user-friendly Java Swing application for tracking student grades, enhanced with object-oriented programming principles.
-- Adding students and grades
+Add students and their grades with validation.
-- Viewing the student list
+View all recorded students and their grades.
-- Calculating the average grade of all the existing students
+Calculate the overall average grade across all students.
-- Calculating the average grade of an existing student by entering the name
+Calculate the average grade of a specific student by name.
+Includes custom exception handling for invalid input.
+Built using inheritance, polymorphism, and clean design principles.

 Hamdi Mohamed El Khames :)